📍 Kamloops, British Columbia, Canada

 Jennifer Jackson, but most call me Jenn, others call me Jackson, some call me JJ, and some just bark… Spent several years trying to be a really fast cross country skier, but then discovered mountain biking was much more fun.
-Currently enjoying working to become a world class cyclist, studying to save the environment in my second post-secondary program, and working to help get other people on bikes at Bikeland.
+Currently working on being a world class cyclist, fixing bikes part time at Spoke, enjoying the outdoors and always trying to remember to call my family more often.

-Aspire to live a fulfilling life, keep the expectations low but hopes high, have some dreams.
+Aspire to live a fulfilling life, keep the expectations low but hopes high, and work on dreams.

 From 2013-2016, I was a member of the Thunder Bay National Team Development Centre for cross country skiing, and then went on to train and compete independently in 2017.
 Those four seasons were highlighted by representing Canada at two World Championships, 7 World Cup starts, a Canada Games gold medal, two Junior National titles, one U23 National title, and multiple National and NorAm podiums.
 While in Thunder Bay, I also completed my Mechanical Engineering Technologists Diploma at Lakehead University.
 What I learned in my skiing pursuits and subsequent burnout has shaped much of my attitude towards what it means to be an athlete and the life I aspire to live.